geogkary/breeze/README.md

 # Breeze PHP

 Use Breeze to quickly setup and start building JSON APIs with PHP.
+Breeze is a lightweight framework that takes care of versioning and routing, built on top of mikecao/flight.

 Requires PHP 5.6 or greater.